Generic Product Identifier

-The Generic Product Identifier (GPI) is a 14-character hierarchical classification system created by Wolters Kluwer's Medi-Span that identifies drugs from their primary therapeutic use down to the unique interchangeable product regardless of manufacturer or package size.
+The Generic Product Identifier (GPI) is a 14-character hierarchical classification system created by Wolters Kluwer's MediSpan that identifies drugs from their primary therapeutic use down to the unique interchangeable product, regardless of manufacturer or package size.
 The code consists of seven subsets, each providing increasingly more specific information about a drug available with a prescription in the United States.
-The GPI is created and maintained by UpToDate, Inc a Wolters Kluwer Company.
+The GPI is created and maintained by UpToDate, Inc, a Wolters Kluwer company.

 The GPI defines Drug Group, Drug Class, Drug Subclass, Drug Base Name, Drug Name, Dose Form, and GPI Name in a codified manner.
 The first six characters of the GPI define the therapeutic class code, the next two pairs the drug name, and the last four define route, dosage or strength.
 For example GPI 58-20-00-60-10-01-05 is for the drug nortriptyline HCl cap 10 mg (an antidepressant) and can be further classified as follows: